 Through music, reportage, and social media, Meek Mill’s battle with the so-called justice system has been thoroughly documented.
-However, his five-part docuseries, Free Meek, streaming now on Amazon Prime Video, happens to offer a more panoramic view of the 32 year-old’s journey in life.
+However, his five-part docuseries, Free Meek, debuting August 9th on Amazon Prime Video, happens to offer a more panoramic view of the 32 year-old’s journey in life.

 On a quiet evening at Roc Nation’s New York headquarters, the Philadelphia-bred artist insists “it’s normal to me” when the topic of post-prison trauma comes up in conversation.
 “I come from being in fucked up positions,” he explains.
 “People dying everyday, not being able to make rent—shit like that.
 So I don’t think the stress level now matches what I came from.”